kataras/build-a-better-web-together/serialize-engines.md

 	[this is a link](https://github.com/kataras/iris) `

 	//first example
-	// this is one of the reasons you need to import a default engine,(template engine or response engine) /*
+	// this is one of the reasons you need to import a default engine,(template engine or serialize engine(serializer)) /*
 		type Config struct {
 			MarkdownSanitize bool
 		}
 	*/
-	iris.UseResponse(markdown.New(), markdown.ContentType)
+	iris.UseSerializer(markdown.ContentType, markdown.New())
 	// you can use anything as the second parameter,
 	// the markdown.ContentType is the string "text/markdown",
 	// the context.Markdown renders with this engine's key.